turbonomic/kubeturbo/deploy/general-deploy/README.md

 kube-system   kube-proxy-10.10.174.118                1/1       Running       0          10s
 kube-system   kube-proxy-10.10.174.119                1/1       Running       0          10s
 ```
-### Deploy K8sConntrack
+### Optional- Enable Network Metric Collection via K8sconntrack

-With previous steps, Kubeturbo service is running and starting to collect resource comsuption metrics from each node, pod and applications.
-Those metrics are continuously sent back to Turbonomic server.
-If you want Kubeturbo to collect network related metrics, such as service transaction counts and network flow information between pods inside current Kubernetes cluster, you need to deploy K8sconntrack monitoring service.
+In order for Kubeturbo to collect network related metrics such as service transaction counts and network flow information between pods in the Kubernetes cluster, you must deploy the K8sconntrack monitoring service.

-K8sconntrack monitoring service should be running on each node inside cluster.
-A detailed guide about how to deploy K8sconnection onto a Kuberentes cluster can be found [here](https://github.com/DongyiYang/k8sconnection/blob/master/deploy/general_deploy/README.md).
+K8sconntrack should be running on each node in the cluster.
+A guide detailing how to deploy K8sconnection in a Kubernetes cluster can be found [here](https://github.com/DongyiYang/k8sconnection/blob/master/deploy/general_deploy/README.md).